 Williams leads the MCTEAA, which is a group comprised of CTE directors in Macomb County.

-This group welcomed select students from MISD and Macomb Community College – along with their families, local legislators, superintendents and business partners – to its annual breakfast on Feb.
-1, 2019.
+This group welcomed select students from Macomb County High Schools and Macomb Community College – along with their families, local legislators, superintendents and business partners – to its annual breakfast on Feb.
+7, 2020.

 Picking stellar CTE students

-With thousands of students enrolled in the MISD’s career and technical education programs – which has seen an increase of 1,000 students this year – it can seem hard to choose a select number of award winners.
+With thousands of students enrolled in the 28 Macomb County High School career and technical education programs, it can seem hard to choose a select number of award winners.
 This process varies from district to district, Williams says.

 “Many times the districts will look for students who have taken multiple career and technical education classes, who’ve really tried to glean everything they could from what was available in high school,” she says.